High level overview

 Transitioning: The proposals for transitioning to the new regime are summarised below.

-- Senior Managers Regime: The FCA proposes to automatically convert most of the approved persons at Core or Limited Scope firms into corresponding new Senior Management Functions.
+- Senior Managers Regime: The FCA will automatically convert most of the approved persons at Core or Limited Scope firms into corresponding new Senior Management Functions.
 Enhanced firms will be required to submit a conversion notification (Form K) and accompanying documents.

 - Certification Regime: Firms will need to certify relevant staff as fit and proper for the first time 12 months after commencement of the SMCR.
 However, firms will need to have identified Certification Staff prior to commencement because the Conduct Rules will apply to such staff from day one.